How Long Does Open Wine Last?

 You’ll want to drink the rest of your red within three to five days of popping the cork.
 The tannins in red wine can help preserve it.
 The more tannins in the wine, the longer the wine might last, assuming you store the bottle properly (resealed, in the fridge).
 For example, a Barolo, a wine made from the high tannin Nebbiolo grape, will hold up better than a Beaujolais, a red crafted from the typically low tannin gamay.

 Read up on red wine types to get an idea of how long your wine will stay drinkable.

 How Long Does White Wine Last Opened?

 White wines stay good for three days to a week.
 Richer, full-bodied styles like oaked chardonnay, white Rioja and white Rhone wines have a shorter lifespan than their light-bodied white and rosé counterparts, in the neighborhood of about three to five days.
 Your light, bright white wines can be enjoyed for about 5 days to a week, but don’t be surprised if they start to lose some of their character as the days go by.

 If the wine has lost some of its flavor but hasn’t completely gone off, consider cooking with it instead.

 How Long Does Boxed Wine Last?

 If you’re a glass or two of wine a week type of person, you may want to consider exploring the world of boxed wine.
 Boxed wines have a much longer shelf life compared to bottled wines once opened.
-Thanks to the airtight bag-in-a-box format, the wine will stay fresh for 5 to 6 weeks after you’ve cracked the tap.
+Thanks to the airtight bag-in-a-box format, the wine will stay fresh for five to six weeks after you’ve cracked the tap.

 How to Make Open Wine Last Longer